What is the Volumetrics Diet Plan?

 How Does Volumetrics Diet Plan Work?

-Facts tell us that obesity or, high-fat content in the body can be traced to a large food intake with high-calorie content (mostly carbohydrates).
+Facts tell us that obesity or high fat content in the body can be traced to a large food intake with high-calorie content (primarily carbohydrates).

 Like most diet plans, this diet starves the body of enough energy supply through food so that fat can be consumed as an alternative energy source.

 Fat consumption as an alternative energy source translates directly to weight loss.
-Averagely a man uses 2500 kcal while a woman requires 2000 kcal per day; this diet proposes a weight loss of 1-2 pounds per week if the calorie intake is reduced by 500-1000.
+On average, a man uses 2500 kcal while a woman requires 2000 kcal per day; this diet proposes a weight loss of 1-2 pounds per week if the calorie intake is reduced by 500-1000.

 The menu covers up for a deficit in calories, which may result in hunger and fatigue, by giving you the freedom to stay full on low energy density food.